nrfconnect/sdk-nrf/samples/wifi/twt/README.rst

 Configuration options
 =====================

-The following application-specific Kconfig option is used in this sample (located in :file:`samples/wifi/twt/Kconfig`) :
+The following sample-specific Kconfig options are used in this sample (located in :file:`samples/wifi/twt/Kconfig`) :

 .. options-from-kconfig::
    :show-type: